marthaprange/content-style-guide-1/04-grammar-and-mechanics.html.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about MailChimp
+#### Writing about LookBookHQ

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "MailChimp."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "MailChimp."
+Our trade name is "LookBookHQ."
+Use "LookBookHQ."

-Always capitalize the first “M” and the “C” in MailChimp.
+Always capitalize the first “L” and the “B” and the "HQ" in LookBookHQ.

-Refer to MailChimp as “we,” not “it.”
+Refer to LookBookHQ as “we,” not “it.”

-Capitalize the proper names of MailChimp products, features, pages, and tools.
-When referencing non-trademarked products like Pro, Snap, and Automation, include "MailChimp" in the name on first mention.
+Capitalize the proper names of LookBookHQ products, features, pages, and tools.
+When referencing non-trademarked products like Recommend, and Target, include "LookBookHQ" in the name on first mention.

-- MailChimp Pro
+- LookBookHQ Recommend
-- MailChimp Snap
+- LookBookHQ Target
-- Inbox Inspector
+- Content Experience
 - Look What You Can Do

 #### Writing about other companies